Where everything's made with love

 How To Make Benedictine Spread

-Stir in the sour cream and green taco sauce until well blended, then stir in the cucumber-onion mixture.
-Add salt and pepper to taste, and chill for at least two hours or overnight to let all the flavors party and get to know each other.
+● Add salt and pepper to taste, and chill for at least two hours or overnight to let all the flavors party and get to know each other.

-I was anxious to taste it, so without even giving it the allotted time to chill, I hurried inside, nearly spilling the whole thing.
 Oh yeah, this is good stuff.
-It was definitely even better the next day when I shared it with my daughter and her husband. 👍👍.
+But it was definitely even better the next day when I shared it with my daughter and her husband. 👍👍.

 PRINTABLE RECIPE CARD